-- a.
-From the Type list, select Non Linguistic. - b.
+- 1. From the Type list, select Non Linguistic. - 2.
 Select one or more of the following types of non-linguistic events:

-Types of non-linguistic events that cannot be selected along with the selected type, become inactive.
+Note: Types of non-linguistic events that cannot be selected along with the selected type will become inactive.

-- Dial Tone: A dial tone. - Ringback: A signal used in PSTN (Public Switched Telephone Networks - standard "land lines") to indicate that the line is being called or an incoming interaction is present. - Silence: Silence, usually indicating that the Mute button was held down on one of the handsets. - Busy Tone: A busy signal. - Music and Noise: Music or noise, generally indicating the interaction was on hold. - DTMF: Key press on a touch-tone phone.
+- Dial Tone: A dial tone. - Ringback: A signal used in PSTN (Public Switched Telephone Networks standard "land lines") to indicate that the line is being called or an incoming interaction is present. - Silence: Generally indicates that the Mute button was held down on one of the handsets. - Busy Tone: A busy signal. - Music and Noise: Generally indicates that the interaction was on hold. - DTMF: Key press on a touch-tone phone.
 12 different keys can be identified using DTMF (Dual Tone Multi Frequency).
 Select any to accept any key press. - Agitation: Non-verbal expressions of frustration and anger, such as deep sighs, grunts or rapid changes in pitch.

-Tip Identification standards for Dial Tone, Ringback, Busy Tone and DTMF are based on USA standards.
-To learn how to use different identification standards contact your Product Service representative or Genesys Customer Care.
+Tip: Identification standards for Dial Tone, Ringback, Busy Tone and DTMF are based on USA standards.
+To learn how to use different identification standards, refer to the Deploying SpeechMiner > Configuring SpeechMiner > Additional Configurations > Tone Frequency tab in the Speech and Text Administration Guide.